Civil Rights Attorney

 This essentially means that a representative of the state/government has abused the authority given to them by the state/government.
 When a section 1983 lawsuit has been made due to an issue with an arrest, most courts will consider the officer to have acted “under color” of law.

 If you or someone you know has been a victim of a civil rights violation, calling The Law Offices of Jezic & Moyse, LLC could be the first step towards getting the justice you deserve.
 We stand with those who stand up for themselves, and declare that they are not being afforded the same rights as every United States citizen should.
-Call our office today at 240-292-7200, or leave a message through the contact form on our website to ensure your claim is under the care of the best civil rights legal professionals.
+Call our office today at 240-292-7200, or leave a message through the contact form below to ensure your claim is under the care of the best civil rights legal professionals.